Indonesia at Melbourne Style Guide

 - Indonesian government uses lower case.
 Not Indonesian Government or the Government of Indonesia.
 Do not use GoI.

-- Government ministries take all capitals when the full name is used, for example: Ministry of Justice and Human Rights.
-Use lower case when abbreviated or paraphrased, for example, the justice ministry, the fisheries ministry.
+- Government ministries take all capitals when the full name is used, for example: Ministry of Law and Human Rights or the Ministry of Education, Culture, Research, and Technology.
+Use lower case when abbreviated or paraphrased, for example, the fisheries ministry, the education ministry.

 - Use lower case when referring to bills.
 Once passed into law, use the full name and capitalise.
 For example, the bill on the protection of religious minorities, or Law No. 3 of 1999 on Human Rights.
 Providing the law number can assist the reader to search for the law if necessary.